kylchien/Smart-Fish/README.md

 # Smart-Fish
 <body>
-How to code complicated swimming pattern of fish?
+How to program fish swimming pattern in a 2D world?
 Well there is no need, because they will learn by themselves!

 Observe the power of genetic algorithm while having a virtual aquarium on your machine~